TheMIU/themiu/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Software+Engineer;Game+Designer;Game+Developer;Freelance+Graphic+Designer)](https://git.io/typing-svg)

-I'm a learner interested in game development, as well as Java programming.
+I'm a learner interested in game development, as well as programming.
 I'm passionate about creating engaging games and always learning new techniques.
 I welcome feedback and would love for you to play my games and share your thoughts.

 I'm dedicated to improving my skills and creating high-quality games and applications, even though I'm still learning.
 Thank you for visiting my profile, and I look forward to connecting with you!